sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="update-excludewudriversinqualityupdate"></a>**Update/ExcludeWUDriversInQualityUpdate**
 > **Note**  This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education.

-<p style="margin-left: 20px">Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
+> Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
 However, the policy will not take effect.

 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Allows IT Admins to exclude Windows Update (WU) drivers during updates.